Who can afford to live in Colorado right now? It’s a simple question, but the answers are complicated.

 What do you think the state should be doing to make sure every Coloradan can afford a place to live?

 Editor's note: This article has been updated to clarify that the $27.50 hourly wage needed for a two-bedroom apartment is calculated using fair market rent.
+It has also been updated to reflect that the series has concluded.

 You want to know what is really going on these days, especially in Colorado.
 We can help you keep up.
 The Lookout is a free, daily email newsletter with news and happenings from all over Colorado.
 Sign up here and we will see you in the morning!